maurges/every-rust-gui-library/notes.md

 the tutorial fails.
 Well that's not true as well, only the big deviations that I tried to do failed, but small meaningless changes are ok.
 Except that for the macros breaking themselves and breaking my rust-analyzer.

+Workers, allow sending async computation with sending messages in the end.
+Actually, you can send multiple messages during the handling, so ok.
+I wonder how this chimes with elm arcitecture, but this library is already very detached.
+Now another question is can I send messages /to/ the worker.
+Also there are commands and spawn_local.
+Honestly with rust I don't care much about all this, you can just use threading and do shit.
+Altough, can you?
+In qt for example you can only send signals from the gui thread or from QThreads.
+Yeah, this is a good question for all those frameworks, can I send gui signals asynchronously.

+Trying to create a component again.
+This time I'm not getting weird root errors.
+This time I'm wondering why the hell does my input need to be private.
+I don't want to receive input from outsiders.

+gtk4 doesn't have api docs.
+Ughhh.
+I'm just looking for a spinner or something.

+Output function for component sender returns a result, which I'm supposed to do something with?
+The factory sender doesn't require one.
+Bullshit.

+So ok, I have my component.
+How do I add it as a widget?
+It still tells me I need it to be `AsRef<Widget>`, so how do I do that?
+How was it done in the tutorial?
+Because it seems they did add it as a widget, but not in the tree exactly.

+Ok, so here's the deal.
+You can't just use your components as widgets, you need to wrap them inside a connector.
+This can't be done explicitly as the connector doesn't expose any constructors, but by the associated method `MyComponent::builder().launch(_)`.
+Then you can use it.widget() as a widget in a tree.
+The chapter kind of glossed over this all, or was it me reading unattentively?

+Anyway, my app fucking panics when handling the messages internally.
+Fucking lol.
+This is a beta, but still.